libgeos/geos/web/content/specifications/wkb.md

 ### Coordinates

 The double precision numbers in the coordinates are also subject to the byte order rules.
-To encode geometries with more than 2 dimensions, see the "Extended WKB" format below.
+To encode geometries with more than 2 dimensions, see the [Extended WKB]({{< ref "#extended-wkb" >}}) format below.

 ```
 Point {